andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

-The first UBI policy we modeled was programmed to provide a basic income for the entire population, with those below eighteen receiving half of what those above eighteen did.
-We found that a UBI of $\$12,068.06$ for all those above $18$ and $\$6,034.03$ for all below is feasible.\footnote{Author's calculations using OSPC Tax-Calculator.} The combination of ending policies that lower tax liability and making the UBI taxable increase tax liabilities across the board.
-Income received through the UBI by itself moves all non-head-of-household filers from the ten to the fifteen percent tax bracket.
-The increase is apparent when analyzing the marginal tax rate faced by each income percentile compared to the baseline.
+The combination of repealing tax deductions and exemptions which lower tax liability and taxing the UBI results in greater tax liabilities for all income earners.
+UBI income moves all non-head-of-household filers from the ten to the $15$ percent tax bracket.
+Total increased tax liabilities of $\$1.36$ trillion are paid largely by high income earners.
+The bottom $20$ percent pays $9.66$ percent of the increased tax liabilities while the top $20$ percent pays $41.71$ percent of the increased tax liabilities.

-Despite this, There are a handful of tax-units who do see a tax cut.
-This is likely due to a lack of taxable Social Security income.
+There are a handful of tax-units who do see a tax cut: this is due to the repeal of the Social Security and thereforce Social Security income.
 Of the tax-units receiving a tax cut, their average Social Security income before repeal was $\$38,407$, compared to an average UBI benefit of $\$16,180$ and less than one tenth of one percent of all tax-units would see their tax liabilities decrease.

 \begin{figure}[H]